 JOSEPH L. HERRING has been a director since 2016.
-From 2005 to 2015, Mr. Herring served as Chief Executive Officer of Covance Inc., a drug development services company, and as Chairman of the Board of Directors of Covance from 2006 until its acquisition by Laboratory Corporation of America, Inc. in 2015.
+From 2005 to 2015, Mr. Herring served as Chief Executive Officer of Covance Inc., a drug development services company, and as Chairman of the board of directors of Covance from 2006 until its acquisition by Laboratory Corporation of America, Inc. in 2015.
 Mr. Herring previously served in several executive roles with Covance, including President and Chief Operating Officer, President of Early Development Services and Corporate Vice President and General Manager for its North American Preclinical Operations.
 Prior to joining Covance, Mr. Herring held a variety of senior leadership positions with Caremark International and American Hospital Supply Corporation over the course of his 19 years with the combined companies.
 The Company's Board of Directors values Mr. Herring's more than 35 years of experience in the healthcare industry.
 Mr. Herring also brings to the Company's Board of Directors comprehensive knowledge in pharmaceuticals, management, sales and corporate governance matters.
 Mr. Herring currently serves on the nonprofit board for University Medical Center of Princeton and previously served on the board of the Association of Clinical Research Organizations, of which he served as chairman.
 During the past five years, Mr. Herring served as a director of Covance Inc. and Team Health Holdings Inc.

 KURT P. KUEHN has been a director since 2016.
+He is also a member of our Technology Advisory Board.
 Mr. Kuehn was Chief Financial Officer of United Parcel Service, Inc. ("UPS"), a global leader in logistics, from 2008 until 2015.
 Prior to his appointment as CFO, Mr. Kuehn was Senior Vice President Worldwide Sales and Marketing, leading the transformation of the sales organization to improve the global customer experience.
-Mr. Kuehn was UPS's first Vice President of Investor Relations, taking the company public in 1999 in one of the largest IPOs in U.S. history.
+Mr. Kuehn was UPS' first Vice President of Investor Relations, taking the company public in 1999 in one of the largest IPOs in U.S. history.
 Since he joined UPS as a driver in 1977, Mr. Kuehn's UPS career included leadership roles in sales and marketing, engineering, operations and strategic cost planning.
+He was also a member of UPS' corporate sustainability steering committee, sponsored UPS' first sustainability report and supported the sustainability activities of UPS for over 10 years.
 Mr. Kuehn is also a director at NCR Corporation (and is Chair of its audit committee and a member of its executive committee).
 Mr. Kuehn brings to the Company's Board of Directors extensive experience with distribution logistics, and as the CFO of UPS for eight years, comprehensive knowledge in corporate finance and accounting.
-Additionally, the Board of Directors values Mr. Kuehn's insights in strategic cost planning and the needs of global customers.
+Additionally, the Board of Directors values Mr. Kuehn's insights in strategic cost planning, corporate social responsibility and the needs of global customers.
+Mr. Kuehn was awarded the 2015 E3 Lifetime Service Award for sustainability support by the Metro Atlanta Chamber and the 2013 C.K.
+Prahalad Award for Global Business Sustainability Leadership from the Corporate Eco Forum.
+Additionally, Mr. Kuehn has published several articles on sustainability in various journals including co-authoring an article on the financial case for sustainability titled Sustainability a CFO Can Love (published in the Harvard Business Review).
+Mr. Kuehn is currently an active member of the Standards Board of the Sustainability Accounting Standards Board (SASB).